MichaelMireku/PermaStore-Alpha/docs/README.md

 ## Configuration

-PermaStore is configured via the `config.json` file.
+PermastoreIt is configured via the `config.json` file.
 Here are the available options:

 ```json
 {